- Dutch lawyer Amsterdam: Termination Agreement and Separation Agreement

 Our Amsterdam lawyer Labour and Employment Law is specialist employment solicitor advising foreign employers and employees on Dutch Labour Law: Termination Agreements (Settlement Agreements, Employment Exit Agreement, Compromise Agreement, Employment Separation Agreement) in The Netherlands.
 The Amsterdam team of specialist Dutch Employment Law solicitors of our law firm have a vast amount of experience in advising expats and companies on all Dutch (redundancy) situations.
 In many cases a mutual agreement to end the employment relationship with a termination agreement (exit package, redundancy package or compromise agreement) or court settlement is reached in or out of court.
 We specialize in Dutch and international Employment and Labour Law.

-A termination agreement means that employer and employee have reached an amicable end to the working relationship.
+A termination agreement or separation agreement means that employer and employee have reached an amicable end to the working relationship.
 A termination agreement is, according to Dutch Law, a legally binding agreement between employer and employee.
 The termination of employment relationships by a settlement agreement is required to be in written form to be valid.
 Exit agreements are offered in The Netherlands to employees when they are being made redundant or in case of involuntarily unemployment.
 A Termination agreement outlines the terms of this deal.
+No two employee separation agreements will be identical.
 Our independent Amsterdam Employment Solicitor (attorney) can assist you with termination agreements to terminate an employment agreement by mutual consent.

 Dutch Labour Law: unemployment benefits

-The employee must be involuntarily unemployed in order to receive unemployment benefits under the Dutch Unemployment Insurance Act (WW), Since 2006, the unemployment benefits will be granted by the UWV (Employee Insurance Agency), as long as the employment agreement is:
+The employee must be involuntarily unemployed in order to receive unemployment benefit under the Dutch Unemployment Insurance Act (WW), Since 2006, the unemployment benefit will be granted by the UWV (Employee Insurance Agency), as long as the employment agreement is:

 - on request of the employer